-A Parenthetical Remark Can Be:
+A Parenthetical remark can be:

-\checkmark attitude/performance Parenthetical #1 Parenthetical #2 \checkmark verbal direction Parenthetical #2 \checkmark action direction for character speaking Parenthetical #9 \checkmark change in language for the actor who is speaking Parenthetical #5 \checkmark should be short and to the point Parenthetical #1 \checkmark descriptive Parenthetical #6 \checkmark only used when absolutely necessary \checkmark are not sentences - no period at end Parenthetical #1-#3 \checkmark no CAPITAL for first word unless first Parenthetical #1-#3 word requires Capital Note: Caution!
+$\checkmark$ attitude/performance Parenthetical #1 Parenthetical #2

+-------------- ---------------------- ------------------ ------------------

+✓ verbal direction

+✓ eatien direction for share star angelving

+Parenthetical #2

+✓ action direction for character speaking Parenthetical #9

+✓ change in language for the actor who is speaking Parenthetical #5

+✓ should be short and to the point Parenthetical #1

+✓ descriptive Parenthetical #6

+✓ only used when absolutely necessary

+✓ are not sentences - no period at end

+Parenthetical #

+✓ are not sentences - no period at end

+✓ no CAPITAL for first word unless first

+Parenthetical #1-#3

+Parenthetical #1-#3

+word requires Capital

+Note: Caution!
 Parentheticals take up space, slow your pace, and annoy actors, who don't like being told how to say their lines; only use parentheticals if not using them leads to confusion.

-Example #1: Parenthetical Good JULIE (calmly) I hate you.
+Example #1: Parenthetical

+JULIE

+(calmly)

 I hate you.
 I hate you.
+I hate you.

 (use if Dialogue is contrary to the way it would normally be said)

 Example #2: Parenthetical

 Good

+Good

 FALCON

 Observations?

 PROMOTER #1

-(jovial to annoyed)
+(iovial to annoyed)

 People enjoying themselves.
 What's the point?

-(use if a shift in attitude in the dialogue)
+(use if a shift in attitude in the Dialogue) 'Courage'

-'Courage'

 Example #3: Parenthetical

 Good

 TYLER

 A Las Vegas showgirl in a string bikini.

 (off Bruce's incredulous look)

 I swear!

 (a character's reaction can be incorporated into a parenthetical direction if the speaking character is responding to some parenthetical direction)

 Example #4: Parenthetical

 Good

 GABRIEL

 (to EVA)

 I have a GAME DEVELOPER friend, who might be able to help.
 I'll ask.

-(use if the reader doesn't know who the character is talking to)
+(use if reader doesn't know who the character is talking to) 'Courage'

-'Courage'

 Example #5: Parenthetical

 Good

 EXT.
 PLAZA DE TOROS STADIUM - TUNNEL - DAY

 The Stadium Manager rushes over to Gabriel and points to the walls of the tunnel.

 STADIUM MANAGER

 (in Spanish)

 This is your fault.